george-hawkins/esp32-setup-material/test-server/README.md

 If you were serious about building a REST API with Python you _might_ be better off using something like:

 * [flask-restful](https://flask-restful.readthedocs.io/en/latest/)
-* [flask-restx](https://flask-restx.readthedocs.io/en/latest/) - a fork of flask-restful that adds auto generated [Swagger](https://en.wikipedia.org/wiki/Swagger_(software)) documentation.
+* [flask-restx](https://flask-restx.readthedocs.io/en/latest/) - a fork of flask-restful that adds auto-generated [Swagger](https://en.wikipedia.org/wiki/Swagger_(software)) documentation.
 * [eve](https://docs.python-eve.org/en/stable/)

 Notes:

 * All three use flask under the covers.
-* flask-restx has relatively few GitHub stars but this is a consequence of its rececent history - its a fork of flask-restplus (an earlier and no longer maintained fork of flask-restful).
+* flask-restx has relatively few GitHub stars but this is a consequence of its recent history - its a fork of flask-restplus (an earlier and no longer maintained fork of flask-restful).
 * flask-restful and flask-restx are lightweight additions to flask whereas eve is more heavyweight and pulls in a dependency on [mongoDB](https://docs.mongodb.com/manual/introduction/).